sassoftware/restaf/doc.md

         } )

 The payload parameter can be an array or single object.
-If single object then this payload will be applied to every restafObject in the first parameter.
+If single object then this payload will be applied to every rafObject in the first parameter.
 The primary purpose of the payload is to set timeout as a query parameter

 Maxtries works the same as in jobState